charlyalizadeh/OpenGLMaze/README.md

 First project in OpenGL to get familiar with Vertex Buffer, Vertex Array, Vertex Element Array and the basic API of OpenGL.

-I am using two vertex buffer.
-One for the color of the cells (white -> visited, black -> not visited).
-Each cell is composed of two triangle.
-I use a Vertex Element Array to reduce the number of vertex in the cell Vertex Buffer.
+I am using two vertex buffers.
+One is for the color of the cells (white -> visited, black -> not visited).
+Each cell is composed of two triangles.
+I use a Vertex Element Array to reduce the number of vertices in each cell.
-For the wall is use another vertex buffer without a Vertex Element Buffer.
+For the wall I use another vertex buffer, this time without a Vertex Element Buffer.

-The generation is animated, where each step of the algorithm (Depth First Search) is showed.
+The generation is animated, where each step of the algorithm ([Depth First Search](https://en.wikipedia.org/wiki/Depth-first_search)) is showed.
 Press R to restart a random maze generation.

 ![Maze OpenLG](images/maze.png)